treagod/meridian/docs/index.md

       <div class="why-aside">
         <h3>· Why Podman</h3>
         <p>Rootless-first is the right default in 2026.
 Quadlets let systemd supervise containers natively - the same system that already supervises your SSH daemon and cron jobs.</p>
-        <h3>· Why registries are optional</h3>
-        <p>Use one if you have one.
-When you'd rather skip it, Meridian ships the image straight over SSH - piped with zstd, or rsync'd as an OCI layout so later deploys send only what changed.</p>
-        <h3>· Why framework-aware</h3>
-        <p><code class="inline-code">meridian init</code> recognizes Marten, Rails, Elixir, Go, and Node - sets the right <code class="inline-code">*_ENV</code> default, reuses your health route where it can find one, and writes a <code class="inline-code">deploy.yml</code> you can edit on the first try.</p>
         <h3>· Why Crystal</h3>
         <p>One compiled executable.
 No Ruby, no Python, no Node runtime on the server.
 Official Linux release builds can ship as a single file; local Crystal builds may still link shared libraries.</p>
       </div>